-Pfizer and Moderna vaccines are licensed for emergency use.
+The Pfizer vaccine is licensed for emergency use.
 Novavax is only licensed for use in clinical studies.

 Participants will have a blood test at each of the six visits, to measure immunity to COVID-19.
 Anaesthetic cream can be provided to minimise discomfort from the blood tests.